urbit/urbit.org-reloaded/content/docs/arvo/concepts/scry.md

 "Endpoint" refers to a specific scry path in a vane or agent.
 They will sometimes informally be noted in documentation or source comments like `/x/foo/bar/baz` or maybe just `/foo/bar/baz`.
 The first part of the former example is the `care`, then the rest is the `path` portion as noted in the diagram earlier.

 If an agent's scry endpoints don't have formal documentation, you may need to refer to the `+on-peek` arm in its source code to determine its endpoints.
-While there's no exact pattern that's consistent across different agents, the general pattern will be some intial tests and conversions followed by a `?+` rune, whose cases will typically correspond to the endpoints.
+While there's no exact pattern that's consistent across different agents, the general pattern will be some initial tests and conversions followed by a `?+` rune, whose cases will typically correspond to the endpoints.
 The `+on-peek` arm always return a `(unit (unit cage))` (a `cage` is a cell of `[mark vase]`), so each endpoint will typically finish by composing such a structure.

 Here's an example from the `+on-peek` arm of `%graph-store`: